MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 You can test if you've setup the obstacle correctly by adding it to the *GameScene*.

 > [action]
-> Open *GameScene.sks* and drag *Obstace.sks* into the scene, if you don't see anything, do a quick *Save* to refresh SpriteKit.
+> Open *GameScene.sks* and drag *Obstacle.sks* into the scene, if you don't see anything, do a quick *Save* to refresh SpriteKit.
 >
 > I'm sure you noticed the obstacle is sitting behind the crystals, you will want it to sit in front of the crystals yet also sit behind the ground.